iRedScarf/chatgpt-with-houston/README.md

 ![houston social image](public/social.jpg)
 # ChatGPT with HoustonAI

-**ChatGPT with HoustonAI** is a minimal web UI for ChatGPT with HoustonAI interface.
+This is a minimal web UI for OpenAI API, featuring the HoustonAI interface.
 Powered by Astro and OpenAI API.

+You can deploy a ChatGPT chat page with the HoustonAI interface using your OpenAI API Key.

 **Note:** This project is for personal, **NON-COMMERCIAL** purposes and is **NOT an OFFICIAL project of the Astro team.**